HexFud/HexKey60/JOURNAL.md

 Update:
 After a bit i came to a conclusion that I don't need to design the top part of the case because I Have designed the pcb and the plate with holes to mount them directly into the bottom part of the case.
 So I will now code the firmware!

+Final update on this journey, i finished up the project and now i am gonna upload all the files and write a nice README